acquia/cloud-hooks/README.md

 Example: If the Dev environment is deploying the master branch and you drag Dev code to Stage, the code-deploy arguments will be like:

     post-code-deploy mysite test master tags/2011-11-05 mysite@svn-3.devcloud.hosting.acquia.com:mysite.git git

+### post-code-update

+The post-code-update hook runs in response to code commits.
+When you push commits to a Git branch, the post-code-update hooks runs for each environment that is currently running that branch.

+The arguments for post-code-update are the same as for post-code-deploy, with the source-branch and deployed-tag arguments both set to the name of the environment receiving the new code.

+post-code-update only runs if your site is using a Git repository.
+It does not support SVN.

 ### post-db-copy